 Which brings me to the point of this article.
 Hyping up the “2020 Presidential Campaign Debates” makes for good ratings, but puts unnecessary pressure on candidates, particularly with ten competing at once for air time.
 Debates should be about informing the public and contrasting ideas, but they’ve morphed into political theatre.
 The media is fixated on performance and tussles between candidates.
 It reminds me of reality TV, creating conditions destined to cause drama.

 Some of you (like me) are old enough to remember when Party conventions were more than pageants.
 They served a practical purpose.
 Platform policies were leveraged in exchange for votes from delegates.
 The position of Vice-President was a prize for working hard and galvanizing a lot of voters.
 Being a “political insider” was not a dirty word.
 Although way too homogeneous, at least they had expertise and a familiarity with the candidates.
 I can’t think of a single Presidential candidate who survived that process who didn’t at least have a command of the issues and experience governing.
 And, because the candidates had insider support, they actually did have “all the best people” wanting to work in their administration.
 Under this process, I have a hard time believing the GOP establishment would have nominated Donald Trump.

-I know you want to win, but it should never be at the country’s expense, but that’s exactly where we are.
+I know you want to win, but it should never be at the country’s expense.
+Yet, that’s exactly where we are.
 Politicians are so fixated on winning, they start wars, misappropriate funds, twist laws and circumvent democratic procedures to do so.
 This idea that you have to be in-charge to implement change, is why Congress is so dysfunctional.
 It also explains how the Office of the President has accrued so much executive power.